Clear To Close: What To Expect And What Happens Next

 How To Get Your Loan Cleared To Close

-- Provide documentation.
 Your mortgage provider will need to check a number of documents before they fully approve your application.
-First, your lender will want to see verification of your income and Then you’ll need to present your current debt and monthly expenses.
-Finally, you might need to provide your lender with written permission to access your credit score.
+You might also need to provide your lender with written permission to access your credit score.

 - Current bank statements, tax returns, paycheck stubs and other verifications of your income and assets